Asian Style- Eggplantplant (Aubergine)

 The two main types of Chinese soy sauce are as follows:

-• Nowadays you can find a regular soy sauce which is a mixture of the two sauces.
+• Nowadays, you can find regular soy sauce, which is a mixture of the two sauces.

 Japanese Soy Sauce